aws-samples/aws-cdk-intro-workshop/workshop/content/40-hit-counter/300-resources.md

 weight = 300
 +++

-## Add resources our hit counter
+## Add resources to the hit counter construct

 Now, let's define the AWS Lambda function and the DynamoDB table in our `HitCounter` construct.

-As usual, we first need to install the DynamoDB construct library:
+As usual, we first need to install the DynamoDB construct library (we already have the Lambda library installed):

 ```s
 npm i @aws-cdk/aws-dynamodb